brian14708/wh-briefings/speeches-remarks/2021-05/2021-05-11-remarks-by-president-biden-at-a-virtual-meeting-with-a-bipartisan-group-of-governors.md

 modified_time: 2021-05-11 18:32:07-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/05/11/remarks-by-president-biden-at-a-virtual-meeting-with-a-bipartisan-group-of-governors/
 published_time: 2021-05-11 18:45:00-04:00
-title: Remarks by President Biden at a Virtual Meeting with a Bipartisan Group of Governors
+title: "Remarks by President\_Biden at a Virtual Meeting with a Bipartisan Group of\_\
+  Governors"
 ---

 Via Teleconference